lisy09/k8s-project-template/dev-docs/docs_src/guide/cicd-basic.md

 ### Modify the Configuration

-First, specify a host like `argo.cicd.localhost` for the web server of `Argow Workflows`.
+First, specify a host like `argo.cicd.localhost` or `localhost` for the web server of `Argow Workflows`.

 Modify it through modify `/spec/rules/0/host` in `./cicd/kustomize/argo-workflows/local/ingress.yaml`.